 THE NEW ACCOUNTING METHOD CHANGES UNDER THE ACT

 Qualified small business taxpayers may be able to change their overall method of accounting to the cash method, eliminate inventory accounting (other than for materials and supplies), or account for long-term contracts under the completed contract method of accounting.
-This is may provide a big benefit for many small business, while also possibly simplifying the taxpayer’s overall record keeping burden.
+We think this is a big benefit in many cases, and may simplify a taxpayer’s overall record keeping burden.

 You're Invited!
 Annual Not-For-Profit Accounting Update